Is the Paradox of Consumer Choice Still Valid?

-The Internet: More Choices, Easier decisions?
+The Internet: More Choices, Easier Decisions?

-A decade after the Paradox of Choice was introduced, we’re living in a different world.
-Smartphones in hand, the internet gives us access to more product choices than ever before.
+With smartphones in hand, the internet gives us access to more product choices than ever before.
 Yet, it has also adapted in wildly creative and efficient ways to help us sort through (literally) millions of options.

-The question remains, does the Paradox of Choice still apply?
+The question remains: does the Paradox of Choice still apply?
 Are consumers still overwhelmed by all the options today — or have “hundreds of options” become a natural part of the consumer process?

-Yelp & Consumer Reviews
+Yelp and Consumer Reviews

 On any given day, you have hundreds of restaurant choices (overwhelming, right!?).
 However, today with sites like Yelp, you can capture the opinions of thousands of consumers in a single star rating (e.g., 4.5 out of 5 stars).
 Read in-depth reviews, see first-hand photos, and check the credibility of the reviewers.
 With hundreds of restaurant choices in your area, you can then sort and select them based on multiple criteria (e.g., ratings, cost, type of cuisine, etc.).